Skip to primary navigation Skip to content Skip to footer

 So, you booked a trip to Kauai—yay!
 Happy dance!!

 Each of Hawaii’s main islands without a doubt has its own unique flavor and appeals but obviously, we’re partial to Kauai.
-Kauai is the oldest of the islands and has thus had the most time to erode, and thus has the biggest and best sandy beaches.
+Kauai is the oldest of the islands, and has thus had the most time to erode, and thus has the biggest bestest sandy beaches.
 It’s a good thing!
 We also have several jaw-dropping geologic marvels including the Napali Coast, which looks like a Hollywood CGI creation, and Waimea Canyon, the Grand Canyon of Hawaii.

 Yes, friend, as you’re soon to experience for yourself… Kauai is extraordinary.
 However, she’s also got her flaws, and that’s what we’re addressing here today.